damianhakert/damianhakert.github.io/source/jobs/index.md

 for our [interviewer to see how you think, code, and collaborate](http://zachholman.com/posts/startup-interviewing-is-fucked/#collaborate).
 When contributing code, you should follow the [Contribution guidelines](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md), and you agree to the [individual contributor license agreement](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/legal/individual_contributor_license_agreement.md).
-If you prefer not to do the above please let us know and we'll give you an assignment that does not relate to GitLab but does tests the relevant skills.
+If you prefer not to do the above please let us know and we'll give you an assignment that does not relate to GitLab but does test the relevant skills.

 ### Product Marketing Manager